awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                 override fun onCreate(savedInstanceState: Bundle?) {
                   super.onCreate(savedInstanceState)

                 AWSMobileClient.getInstance().initialize(this) {
-                    val ui = AWSMobileClient.getInstance().getClient(this@AuthenticatorActivity, SignInUI::class.java)
+                    val ui = AWSMobileClient.getInstance().getClient(
-                    ui.login(this@AuthenticatorActivity, NextActivity::class.java).execute()
+                          this@AuthenticatorActivity,
+                          SignInUI::class.java) as SignInUI?
+                    ui?.login(
+                          this@AuthenticatorActivity,
+                          MainActivity::class.java)?.execute()
                 }.execute()

               }
-              }

       Choose the run icon (|play|) in Android Studio to build your app and run it on your device/emulator.
-You should see our ready made sign-in UI for your app.
-Checkout the next steps to learn how to :ref:`customize your UI <add-aws-mobile-user-sign-in-customize>`.
+You should see the ready made sign-in UI for your app.
+Check out the next steps to learn how to :ref:`customize your UI <add-aws-mobile-user-sign-in-customize>`.

       .. list-table::
          :widths: 1 6